 - Taking merchandise out of its packaging and concealing it

 To spot a shoplifter and prevent them from stealing, however, you need to train your employees to keep an eye out for the telltale signs on your sales floor.

-Thieves can be any race, gender or background—there is no standard profile but there are red flags to look out for.
-It’s important to note that the below characteristics do not imply guilt.
-Always assume positive intent with people in your store and use our loss prevention techniques to minimize the impact shoplifting has on your inventory shrinkage.
+Thieves can be any race, gender or background.
+There is no standard profile, but there are red flags to look out for.
+It’s important to note that red flags do not imply guilt and most people in your store have no intention of stealing from you.

 While shoplifters don’t all have the same appearance, you (or other retailers in your area) may already be aware of specific individuals who have or have tried to shoplift from your store.

 If you’ve identified an offender after they’ve committed the act, use your security camera footage to capture an image of their face and hang them up in your employee break room so they can keep an eye out.

 Carrying big bags

 If a shoplifter wants to steal as much merchandise as possible, they need something to store it in.
 Big bags are great for concealing stolen goods.